ribasco/ucgdisplay/README.md

 ### Limitations

 ---
+* Works only on linux kernel v4.8 or higher
 * The adapters for character lcd driver Mcp23008LcdAdapter and Pcf8574TLcdAdapter are not yet implemented.

 ### Contribution guidelines